Some Legalities Explained

 - Employment of all staff

-- Appointment of internal auditors for the Academies
+- Appointment of internal and external auditors for the Academies

 - Compliance with all statutory regulations

 In order to discharge these responsibilities, the Trustees may appoint “Local Governing Bodies” which are established to ensure the good governance of each Academy.
 The Board of Trustees agrees to delegate maximum power to outstanding and good schools.

 The Board will meet at least 3 times a year.